 Besides inserting components, you can also double-click a tabular cell and type text in it as you would do in a text box.
 When you type text into a tabular cell, Designer creates paragraphs automatically.
 You can format the text and paragraphs in a tabular cell easily.
 For example, you can change the font face, font color of the text, the indentation of any paragraph.
 You can even find and replace a text string with another one easily as with a word processor.
 For more information, see the specific topics in Text Boxes.

 In a tabular, you can merge adjacent cells that form a rectangle into one cell.

-- To merge adjacent cells, select them, right-click and select Merge from the shortcut menu, or select Home > Merge.
+- Select Merge on the shortcut menu, or navigate to Home > Merge.
 Designer then merges these cells into one cell.

-- Right-click the cell and select Split from the shortcut menu, or select Home > Split.
+- Right-click the cell and select Split on the shortcut menu, or navigate to Home > Split.

 - In the Split Cell dialog box, specify how many rows/columns you want to split the cell into.

 - Select OK.
 Designer then splits the cell according to your settings.